Hands on: iPhone XS review

 In the hand, it’s very hard to feel there’s much different between the iPhone X and iPhone XS from last year – the gold coloring aside – but you still get a real feel that this is one of the most premium smartphones on the market, and that more durable glass on the back doesn’t diminish the feeling at all.

-At least the rumors of Apple not bringing a headphone adaptor in the box were false - while many will still be irked at the need to have to attach another dongle to their headphones, at least they’ll be able to listen to music of higher quality out of the box - although we need to get the box to check that’s true.
+Compared to the iPhone X, it really is identical though - the chances of anyone noticing the difference are miniscule as there really aren't any.

+Some will be disappointed to learn there's no 3.5mm headphone jack-to-Lightning port adaptor in the box, as there has been with phones since the iPhone 7.
+You can still buy these from Apple for $9 / £9 if you need one.

-The iPhone XS obviously comes with the bundled Lightning connector earbuds too, which many people will choose to use and therefore won’t need to worry about the dongle.
+The iPhone XS does come with the bundled Lightning connector earbuds, which many people will choose to use and so won’t miss the dongle.

-Unlike last year, the iPhone XS is water-resistant to IP68 rating, meaning you can slosh it about in the bath or shower without a care in the world, and there are dual speakers on the top and bottom of the device.
+The iPhone XS is water-resistant to IP68 rating, an improvement on the X which means you can slosh it about in the bath or shower without a care in the world, and there are dual speakers on the top and bottom of the device.

-They don’t both fire forward (the bottom one spits sound downwards from the edge of the phone), which is still a shame when trying to watch a film without headphones, but they’re still impressively loud - Apple has improved the output this year to make them even more dynamic and rich-sounding, and although it was hard to fully test this out in the demo area there does seem to be a definite improvement in sound quality.
+They don’t both fire forward (the bottom one spits sound downwards from the edge of the phone), which is still a shame if you're trying to watch a film without headphones, but they’re still impressively loud – Apple has improved the output this year to make them even more dynamic and rich-sounding, and although it was hard to fully test this out in the demo area at the launch event there does seem to be a definite improvement in sound quality, with the bass especially feeling more robust.

 Screen

 Again, the iPhone XS hasn’t really changed much in terms of the screen it’s offering.
-The 5.8-inch OLED option is back once again (and that was already one of the best screens we’ve seen on a phone in the last year) meaning rich colors, deep blacks and strong contrast ratios.
+The 5.8-inch OLED option is back once again, and that was already one of the best screens we’ve seen on a phone in the last year, delivering rich colors, deep blacks and strong contrast ratios.

-There’s still the aggravating notch at the top of the phone, housing the front-facing cameras and speaker, and while you’ll probably get used to this in a week or two there are some films or YouTube videos that you’ll want to expand to fill the whole screen, but will lose a touch of information there.
+There’s still the aggravating notch at the top of the phone, housing the front-facing cameras and speaker, and while you’ll probably get used to this in a week or two there are some films or YouTube videos that you’ll want to expand to fill the whole screen, and you'll lose a touch of picture there.

 Apple has improved the performance of this screen by adding 60% better dynamic range to the already-offered HDR 10 and Dolby Vision movies – this basically improves the quality even further by managing to make both bright and dark elements of the scene rich and clear, without just driving the brightness right up and ruining the overall quality.

+We played Ready Player One - a visually rich experience - and as you'd expect, the color reproduction and clarity between the light and dark scenes was pretty impressive.

-Watching HDR video on the screen didn’t instantly feel like it was miles better, but it was engaging and deep - we just remember having the same kind of reaction last year.
-Just scrolling around the device was clean and enriching - and the speed was phenomenal.
+Watching HDR video on the screen we didn’t instantly feel like it was miles better, but it was engaging and deep – we just remember having the same kind of reaction last year.

+Also just scrolling around the device a pleasant experience, and the speed was phenomenal thanks to the new A12 Bionic chipset.

-Apps opened and closed at rapid rates, the camera fired up instantly and while we took an age to load a Bethesda game (Elder Scrolls Blaze) the overall quality when we got into it was great and really does offer the feeling that you’re getting console quality on a smartphone (despite it being a touch juddery to run through - although this is an unreleased game).
+Apps opened and closed in a flash, the camera fired up instantly, and while we took an age to load a Bethesda game (Elder Scrolls Blaze) the overall quality when we got into it was great, and really does offer the feeling that you’re getting console quality on a smartphone (despite it being a touch juddery to run through – although this is an unreleased game).

+The overall graphical quality of Blaze was really impressive when it came to the visuals, but we really need to test the graphical prowess of the phone to see where it's made big steps ahead.

 Camera

-While there are some minor refinements to the camera on the iPhone XS, there’s nowhere near as many as some might of expected, once again highlighting how this is very much an ‘S’ year for the iPhone range.
+While there are some minor refinements to the camera on the iPhone XS, there are nowhere near as many as some might have expected, once again highlighting how this is very much an ‘S’ year for the iPhone range.

 It’s good to get dual cameras on the ‘normal-sized’ iPhone – last year’s iPhone 8 only had a single sensor – but perhaps there could have been more added to the mix.

-There are two 12MP sensors, both with optical image stabilization we believe, although one is a wide-angle lens with higher-quality low-light performance, and the other a telephoto lens that allows for two-times zoom on a subject.
+There are two 12MP sensors, both with optical image stabilization we believe, although one is a wide-angle lens offering higher-quality low-light performance, and the other a telephoto lens that allows for 2x zoom to get you closer to subjects.

-The two can be used together to create Apple’s Portrait Mode, bringing the DSLR effect of blurring out the background and allowing you to change the lighting or add effects to the subject with a few simple swipes.
+The two can be used together in Apple’s Portrait Mode, enabling you to blur backgrounds and allowing you to change the lighting or add effects to the subject with a few simple swipes.

+You can also change the depth effect of the bokeh from within the app - there's a neat 'dot' where Apple things you should be scrolling to, but you have control too.

-What has been upgraded is the iPhone XS’ capability to understand and improve photos through its onboard smarts: it can now dynamically work out scenes and enhance overall photo quality algorithmically, as Apple strives to catch up to the photographical prowess of the Google Pixel 2 and Huawei P20 Pro.
+What has been upgraded is this phone's capability to understand and improve photos through its onboard smarts: it can now dynamically work out scenes and enhance overall photo quality algorithmically, as Apple strives to catch up to the photographical prowess of the Google Pixel 2 and Huawei P20 Pro.

-Overall, the quality is enhanced with the new chipset taking in the capabiity of the A12 Bionic’s Neural engine - as you can see in the photos we saw, the quality is incredible.
+Overall, the quality is enhanced, with the new chipset taking in the capability of the A12 Bionic’s Neural engine – as you can see in the photos that Apple showed off on stage, the quality is incredible.

-Testing the camera in the demo area, things were super crisp and clean, but we’d expect that in bright conditions.
-We need to spend more time in a more challenging environment to find out more.
+Testing the camera in the demo area, things were super-crisp and clean, but we’d expect that in bright conditions.
+We'll need to spend more time trying it out in more challenging environments to find out more.

 Battery

-As ever, Apple doesn’t announce the size of its battery on stage, more talking about what the phone can actually do - the iPhone X last year had a capacity of just over 2,700mAh but could generally last the day pretty well.
+As ever, Apple doesn’t announce the size of its battery on stage, preferring to talk about what its phones can actually do.
+The iPhone X last year had a capacity of just over 2,700mAh, but could generally last the day pretty well.

-There’s wireless charging in the mix too (we assume, although Apple never mentioned it), based on the Qi standard, and we’ve found with any phone that’s capable of wireless charging if you head out and buy a couple of power pads for work and home we doubt you’ll actually run out of battery very often at all.
-The back is still glass so there’s no worry that the charging signal couldn’t get through.
+There’s wireless charging in the mix too (we assume, although Apple never mentioned it), based on the Qi standard, and we’ve found with any phone that’s capable of wireless charging that if you head out and buy a couple of power pads for work and home we doubt you’ll actually run out of battery very often at all.
+The back is still glass, so there’s no worry that the charging signal won't get through.

-There’s no fast charger in the box from Apple it seems as it wasn’t mentioned, which is a missed opportunity when you consider rivals like Samsung and OnePlus have been offering the same functionality with the cost of the phone for years.
+There’s no fast charger in the box from Apple it seems, as it wasn’t mentioned, which is a missed opportunity when you consider rivals like Samsung and OnePlus have been offering that functionality with the cost of the phone for years.

 Early verdict